 James ‘Jimmy’ Anderson OBE is England’s most successful bowler of all time.
 He made his first-class debut for Lancashire at the age of 19, his England ODI debut at 20 and has become an integral part of England’s rise to the number one Test team in the world.

 James’ skills as a prolific fast bowler have been particularly apparent in Test cricket where his command of swing bowling, especially on his home grounds, has been the stuff of artistry, bearing comparison with any swing bowler in any age.
-England’s player of the year in 2012, no Englishman in the history of the game has more International wickets than James.
+No Englishman in the history of the game has more International wickets than James and he made in history in 2020 by becoming the first fast bowler to take 600 wickets in Test match cricket.

-James has successful brand partnerships with a number of key brands including Adidas, Slazenger, Jacamo and Thomas Cook Sport.
+James has successful brand partnerships with a number of key brands including Adidas, Slazenger and Jacamo.
 James has previously worked with Wellman, Brut and various other lifestyle brands.
 James also has a keen interest in fashion and, in the Summer of 2014, released his own 22-piece capsule collection in conjunction with Chess London.
 He also has his own collection of wine.

 Not one to shy away from something new, James executive produced the documentary Warriors following a group of young Maasai who, in a remote region of Kenya, have remarkably formed a cricket team.
 They relate the sport to their traditional hunting techniques – the ball is the spear, the bat is the shield – and their flowing red robes in full flight are an awesome sight.
 The film follows the team as they pursue their dream of reaching England, the home of cricket, and test themselves in the amateur Last Man Stands World Championship.